 The school's strategies for rewarding and improving attendance include individual rewards and certificates for 100% attendance and improved attendance as well as group awards.
-Improved attendance is also celebrated in weekly assemblies and postcards are sent home to families.
+Improved attendance is also celebrated in weekly assemblies and an attendance trophy is awarded to the team with the highest attendance.